meesvdent/dose_server/README.md

 ### Problems
-- Overlapping doses and ad fundum not functioning
 - How to stack multiple enzymatic compounds and visualize in fast way.
     - Doses for first order kinetics compounds can be stacked up to form total concentration over time.
     - Enzymatic metabolisation speed depends on substrate concentration